 - 1. Attend approved on-campus events.
 To receive credit the student must be scanned both in and out of the event. - 2.
 Petition for credit for attendance at an event off-campus.
-This option requires a petition form (available from the Cultural Events Office, the Registration Office or the Winthrop Web Site), proof of attendance (ticket stub or program), and a one-page typewritten report. - 3.
+This option requires a petition form (available from the Cultural Events coordinator in the Office of Records and Registration or the Winthrop Web Site), proof of attendance (ticket stub or program), and a one-page typewritten report. - 3.
 Present a portfolio of culturally related life experiences.
 All experiences cited must be post-high school and prior to matriculation at Winthrop University.
 This option is designed for the nontraditional student with extensive cultural experiences.